assetgraph/assetgraph-builder/README.md

 Build a single page application:

 ```
-buildProduction --outroot path/to/production --root path/to/dev path/to/dev/index.html
+buildProduction -o path/to/production --root path/to/dev path/to/dev/index.html
 ```

 This will load path/to/dev/index.html, follow all local relations to